kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 ## Motivation

-Latency-sensitive applications want to have exclusive CPU allocation to have performance isolation and meet their performance requirements.
+Latency-sensitive applications want to have exclusive CPU allocation to enable performance isolation and to meet their latency requirements.
-The static policy of the cpumanager already allows this behaviour.
+The static policy of the cpumanager already allows to prevent virtual CPU sharing.
-However, for some classes of these latency-sensitive applications running on simultaneous multithreading (SMT) enabled system, it is also necessary to consider thread affinity, to avoid any possible interference caused by noisy neighborhoods.
+However, for some classes of these latency-sensitive applications running on simultaneous multithreading (SMT) enabled system, it is also beneficial to consider thread-level allocation, to avoid physical CPU sharing and prevent possible interferences caused by noisy neighborhoods.

 ### Goals

-* Allow the workload to request the core allocation at per-hardware-thread level, avoiding noisy neighbours situations
+* Allow the workload to request the core allocation at hardware-thread level, avoiding noisy neighbours situations
-* Allow emulation of non-SMT behaviour on SMT systems.
+* Allow the workload to request full physical core allocation, to enable more efficient cache sharing

 ## Proposal